MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Find-LapsADExtendedRights.md

 # Find-LapsADExtendedRights

 ## SYNOPSIS
-Queries Active Directory to find principals that have been granted permission to read Windows Local Administrator Password Solution (LAPS) password attributes.
+Queries Active Directory (AD) to find principals that have been granted permission to read Windows Local Administrator Password Solution (LAPS) password attributes.

 ## SYNTAX